 A relatable frustration.
 "Why does every meeting that could have been an email last 45 minutes?"
 Shared pain is the fastest path to a click.

+And here is what does not work.
 "I am excited to announce..."
-Nobody cares about your excitement.
-Lead with what you are announcing.
-Starting with questions nobody asked.
+Nobody cares about your excitement, so lead with what you are announcing.
+Questions nobody asked.
 "Have you ever wondered about the future of B2B SaaS marketing in the post-AI era?"
-No, genuinely, nobody has wondered that.
-Hashtags in the first line.
-They make you look like you are optimizing for robots instead of humans.
+No, nobody has wondered that.
+And hashtags in the first line make you look like you are optimizing for robots instead of humans.

 If you want to understand how the LinkedIn algorithm decides who sees your post at all, the hook is where that decision begins.